coapjs/node-coap/README.md

   * [`Agent`](#agent) object: explicitly use the passed in [`Agent`](#agent).
   * `false`: opts out of socket reuse with an [`Agent`](#agent), each request uses a new UDP socket.
+- `proxyUri`: adds the Proxy-Uri option to the request, so if the request is sent to a proxy (or a server with proxy features) the request will be forwarded to the selected URI.
+  The expected value is the URI of the target.
+E.g.: 'coap://192.168.5.13:6793'

 `coap.request()` returns an instance of <a href='#incoming'><code>OutgoingMessage</code></a>.